Read Psalm 71

 The author of this psalm has seen blessing from the Lord throughout his life, and he pledges to share them.
 And oh, has he.
 Nearly three millennia have passed and we are still learning from his words.

-I love that the Psalmist, even claiming his old age, still expects God to do great things for him.
-“You will restore me…then I will praise you.”
+The Psalmist, even claiming his old age, still expects God to do great things for him.
+“You will restore me- then I will praise you.”
 He will still sing and shout and play music on instruments for the Lord.
 He will still tell others about what God has done.

 Can we say the same?
 As life wears and tears us down, can we still make this promise to the Lord?